ndtallant/self_study/ML_methods.md

 ## Decision Trees

 #### What assumptions does it make about the data?
+Decision Trees are used with the assumption that the data is balanced.
+A training dataset consisting of mostly one class will result in a classifier that is biased towards that majority class.

 #### What is it optimizing for?
 A decision tree minimizes entropy in the data that it is splitting, which in turn maximizes information gain.
 The implementation of this model in sci-kit learn can also optimize for "gini" which is functionally equivalent.